 Create a cute DIY gingerbread banner to decorate your home for the holidays or for your very own gingerbread house party!
 This festive banner is made from paper and yarn.
 Grab the free pattern to help get you started!

-Good morning!
+Hello!
 This past weekend we hosted our annual gingerbread house party.
 The tradition started several years ago and is now something I look forward to every year.
 We invite our friends to come decorate houses while we listen to Christmas music and get in the holiday spirit!
-Once our houses are done, we take pictures of them and post them to Facebook for everyone to guess which house goes with which person.
-It’s silly and fun and a great excuse for a fun night with friends!
-This year I added some fun decorations to jazz up the party – including a gingerbread man banner!
+This year I added some fun decorations to jazz up the party – including a DIY gingerbread banner!

 - Green yarn